All Episodes

 Now, if I'm wrong, you can call me on February 15th or sometime thereafter, if it may take an extra couple of days, and say that I was wrong.

-I don't think I'm gonna be wrong.
+I don't think I'm going to be wrong.

 We always say we want politicians to fight for the promises they make, and he's doing it.